rikuu/Gap2Seq/README.md

 ReadFilter now infers the read length.
 This breaks compatibility with old read library configurations.

+Read filtering is slightly improved for gap filling.
+Unchanged for insertion genotyping.

+Unmapped reads are now filtered from alignments only once per read library.
+Speeds up gap filling around 30% for large scaffolds.

 ### Version 3.0

 Gap2Seq.sh is replaced with a Python script, which accepts gaps/scaffolds in